IndrekHaav/photoprism-debian/README.md

 WantedBy=multi-user.target
 ```

-Run the following command to run the index service once.
+Run the following commands to run the index service once:

 ```shell
 $ sudo systemctl daemon-reload
 $ sudo systemctl start photoprismindex
 ```

 Since it is a oneshot service we will use a systemd timer to run it automatically, in this example every 10 minutes.

-Create a file for the service definition:
+Create a file for the timer definition:

 ```shell
 $ sudo nano /etc/systemd/system/photoprismindex.timer